Bash If Else Statement: How to Use it in Your Scripts

 • Statements in the if and else blocks must end with a semi-colon (;).

-• Use the space as delimiter between all the statements.
+• Use the space as a delimiter between all the statements.

 if [ -d demo ]; then echo "The directory demo already exists"; else mkdir demo; echo "The directory demo has been created"; fi